• Thu, April 16, 2026

 https://canalsolar.com.br/triplicar-renovaveis-requer-crescimento-anual

 Only in 2022, Brazil emitted 2,3 billion gross tons of gases greenhouse effect.
-One of the goals established by the 2030 agenda is the reduction of net emissions to 0,83 tons per inhabitant.
+One of the goals established by the 2030 agenda is the reduction of net emissions all with 0,83 tons per inhabitant.

 As land use changes, which include deforestation of Brazilian biomes, led the ranking as the main responsible for greenhouse gas emissions, with 1,12 billion gross tons of CO2e, that is, 48% of the national total.